AmithSunil/quizdom/README.md

-# quizdom
+# Quizdom
-Trivia app made using TriviaDB api
+Trivia app made using TriviaDB api and Javascript.

+Fetches questions from TriviaDB and displays as MCQ model questions